CHERIoT Programmers' Guide

 • If the timeout is reached without any events being triggered then this returns -ETIMEOUT.

 The multiwaiter can natively wait only for futex notifications but higher-level mechanisms are built out of futexes.
-For example, if you wish to wait for a message queue (see Section 5.9) to be ready to send, you can call multiwaiter_queue_receive_init to initialise a multiwaiter event with the queue’s receive counter and expected value.
+For example, if you wish to wait for a message queue (see Section 6.10.
+Sending messages) to be ready to send, you can call multiwaiter_queue_receive_init to initialise a multiwaiter event with the queue's receive counter and expected value.
 This event will then fire if the queue becomes non-full.
 The normal caveats about race conditions apply: the queue may become full again if another thread sends messages in between your receiving the notification and sending a message.